Quantum Non-Hermitian Topological Sensors: Concluding discussion

-{\it Concluding discussion.---} We have presented a quantum theory for a quantum non-Hermitian topological sensor (QUANTOS), the precision of which grows exponentially in system size $N$ in a wide parameter range, provided that the underlying coupled mode model is brought into a NH topological phase (cf.~Fig.~\ref{fig:exp_amp_region}).
-The generic operating principle of this novel class of sensors naturally assumes an ``off-state" in which the coupling $\Gamma$ between the ends of a broken ring geometry (cf.~Fig.~\ref{fig1}) are nearly uncoupled $\Gamma \simeq 0$.
+Inspired by the classical analysis of Ref.~\cite{Budich2020}, we have presented a quantum theory for a quantum non-Hermitian topological sensor (QUANTOS), the precision of which grows exponentially in system size $N$ in a wide parameter range, provided that the underlying coupled mode model is brought into a NH topological phase (cf.~Fig.~\ref{fig:exp_amp_region}).
+The generic operating principle of this novel class of sensors naturally assumes an \enquote{off-state} in which the coupling $\Gamma$ between the ends of a broken ring geometry (cf.~Fig.~\ref{fig1}) are nearly uncoupled $\Gamma \simeq 0$.
 In this regime, a weak link (finite change in $\Gamma$) induced by a measurand can be detected with high precision $\Delta \Gamma$ (cf.~Eq.~(\ref{eqn:one})).
-This general principle allows for a wide range of applications regarding the concrete choice of physical observables to be detected by QUANTOS devices.
+This principle allows for a wide range of applications regarding the concrete choice of physical observables to be detected by QUANTOS devices, i.e.\ basically any entity that modifies the tunnel-coupling $\Gamma$ between the end modes qualifies as a measurand.
+Complementary to our present approach of using an energy-level shift of a topological edge mode, in Ref.~\cite{McDonald2020} a local coupling between two non-reciprocal NH chains of opposite chirality, that are realized as conjugate quadratures of Bosonic modes, has been proposed as a candidate for exponentially enhanced quantum sensing.
+Different from our setting, active amplification by optical gain is not a necessary ingredient of that architecture, whereas a possible tradeoff lies in a certain susceptibility with respect to an undesirable local coupling between the quadratures.

-While the relation between NH topology and the occurrence of an exponential sensitivity has a classical counterpart \cite{Budich2020}, here we have not only generalized this intriguing effect to a fully quantum-mechanical level but also identified new experimental possibilities for optimizing the precision of the QUANTOS by exploiting resonance phenomena (cf.~Fig.~\ref{fig:resonance}) that do not have a direct counterpart in the classical limit.
-Based on the general theory presented in this work, exploring experimental implementation of QUANTOS devices by microscopically modeling the coupling $\Gamma$ to a desired measurand is an interesting subject of future work.
+While the relation between NH topological boundary modes and the occurrence of an exponential sensitivity has a classical counterpart \cite{Budich2020}, here we have not only generalized this intriguing effect to a fully quantum-mechanical level but also identified new experimental possibilities for optimizing the precision of the QUANTOS by exploiting resonance phenomena (cf.\ Fig.~\ref{fig:resonance}) that do not have a direct counterpart in the classical limit.
+Based on the generic theoretical modeling and analysis presented in this work, exploring experimental implementation of QUANTOS devices by microscopically describing the coupling $\Gamma$ to a desired measurand is an interesting subject of future work.

-\acknowledgments {\it Acknowledgments.---} We would like to thank Emil Bergholtz and Hannes Pichler for discussions.
-We acknowledge financial support from the German Research Foundation (DFG) through the Collaborative Research Centre SFB 1143, the Cluster of Excellence ct.qmat, the DFG Project 419241108.
-Our numerical calculations were performed on resources at the TU Dresden Center for Information Services and High Performance Computing (ZIH).